Sunday, December 25, 2022

 In this series of photos and with the text added, I explain the development of high-energy turns used by the world's best skiers.
 As with all PMTS skiing, the angles are developed through relaxation and inside foot, leg, tipping, and inside leg shortening, or bending.

-In my Books and Videos "Anyone can be an Expert Skier 2 and "The Essentials of Skiing"; I explain in detail how this changes your skill levels and ability to ski all turns and terrain.
-The PMTS teaching System was developed well before either Richi or Marcel Hircher were known to me, however, they both ski perfect PMTS technique.
+In my Books and Videos "Anyone Can Be an Expert Skier 2 and "The Essentials of Skiing"; I explain in detail how this changes your skill levels and ability to ski all turns and terrain.
+The PMTS teaching System was developed well before either Richi, or Marcel Hirscher were known to me, however, they both ski perfect PMTS technique.
 My books were published before I knew Richi Berger or before Marcel Hirscher won his first World Cup race.
 Every movement and body change shown here is exactly as I have explained in my books, although my books and videos go into much more detail for learning these exact skiing traits.

 With the energy stored in the ski and the potential rebound developed from the previous turn this amount of inclination is possible as long as you have the skills to stay balanced, which are described in the next frames.
 If your release timing is too late or your outside ski balance and angles aren't creating enough hold and carve, start your counterbalance earlier in the turn.